3 Difficulty levels

 Controlling the spaceship at three different speeds is done at the press of the SELECT button.
 Button II shoots and button I has little influence in the gameplay, only becoming active when you pick-up the item for options – it just alternates the pod’s orientation between horizontal and vertical.
 Speaking of items, the main ones are the mandatory color-coded power-ups.
 Here we have four: yellow (flamethrower), green (lightning laser, 3-way at max power), blue (expanding rings) and red (vulcan, classic 5-way shot at max power).
 Upgrading is accomplished by sticking to the same item color, and once the ship is maxed out in power – after five consecutive items – the next one will work as a smart bomb, wiping out bullets and damaging all enemies on screen.

 Auxiliary weapons exist in the form of option pods (O) and guided missiles (M), each with three upgrade levels each.
 Option pods are initially stationary and can have their alignment switched at the press of button I, but the next upgrade will make them rotate (an effect that can also be achieved with button I on the first phase if you have a turbo controller).
 Option pods do not add to the firepower, but inflict damage and provide protection against regular bullets.
-I always go for guided missiles though because I’d much rather adopt an offensive than a defensive attitude in games like this.
+I always go for guided missiles though because I’d much rather adopt an offensive than a defensive attitude in games like these.
 Unlike the main shot types, secondary weapons do not result in smart bombs when taken in excess.

 A 3-hit shield is acquired whenever the third power level is achieved with any weapon.
 It starts blue, and by the last hit it will go red.
 Regardless of your current firepower level, whenever you get hit the ship will revert back to a power level of 2.
 Being shieldless is okay if you’re in the first half of the game, but later on it’s kinda scary in a Darius-like way.
 The good news is that to get another shield you just need to rush to the next power-up of the same color.
 Beware though, Super Star Soldier is one of those games that shows no mercy when you die, often bringing about successive deaths in a row if you happen to bite the dust once.
-There's a very precious catch though: early on you’ll notice that some power-ups can be hit by your weapons; if you avoid shooting at them they will descend cycling through all main and secondary weapon types, but if you hit and keep them in place long enough they'll eventually acquire a blinking nature that explodes into a smart bomb when collected, as well as giving away 5.000 points and adding up to the a hidden instant respawn counter.
+There's a very precious catch though: early on you’ll notice that some power-ups can be hit by your weapons; if you avoid shooting at them they will descend cycling through all main and secondary weapon types, but if you hit and keep them in place long enough they'll eventually acquire a blinking nature that explodes into a smart bomb when collected, as well as giving away 5.000 points and adding up to a hidden instant respawn counter.
 In a nutshell, blinking items are great for both scoring and survival.
 Just don't let them reach the bottom or you'll lose them, this is not GunHed after all (thanks for the heads-up, Greg!).

 An original TV ad for Super Star Soldier!